 - Remove or replace at least 90 percent of the interior

-Most house flipping projects don’t meet the first criterion, but renovations of fixer-uppers may meet the second depending on the state of the house when purchased and level of renovations performed.
-For businesses that pay GST on house flipping fixer-upper projects, getting some of the paid GST back is a major benefit as a lot of goods and services are usually paid for during these projects.
+Most flipping houses in canada projects don’t meet the first criterion, but renovations of fixer-uppers may meet the second depending on the hst real estate ontario of the house when purchased and level of renovations performed.
+For businesses that pay GST on flipping houses in toronto fixer-upper projects, getting some of the paid GST back is a major benefit as a lot of goods and services are usually paid for during these projects.

 In total, businesses that flip a house with a qualifying renovation project may get up to $6,300 back from the federal government and $30,000 back from Ontario.